adessoAG/applicationProtocol/src/markdown/ReadMe.md

 ## Summary
 The system introduces new Annotations to be used.
 Dependencies between business departments cooperating to implement price calculation are removed.
 By this the development team should have an easier task to keep the system tidy.

+This is a proposal.
+It is the first draft of an idea.
+It can grow to useful tool if many ideas can be incorporated.
+Please don't hesitate, I appreciate any comment on it, even if you don't like it.

+There are still ideas which are not implemented yet.

+### Further dispatchers
+At the moment there is only a DaisyChainDispatcher which provides calculations like pipelines.
+The only extension to pipelines is, that calculations within the pipe can be made optional.

+Another dispatcher idea could be a splitting and a joining dispatcher.
+For example if your business task is to provide offers from various suppliers, than you might collect offers in parallel to minimize the elapsed time during calculation.
+The procedure could be, select the suppliers, prepare the requests and then split the calculation.
+Each request itself could be processed again as a daisy chain.
+Later on, the join collects all results in a common format.

+### Distinction
+This idea is in competition with other possibilities to implement this problem.
+At first I want to note BPMN driven engines.
+The process is designed with help of a standardized notation, which can be processed by various different engines.
+Chaining of tasks, split and join are already available.

+The BPMN engine introduces a lot of new infrastructure.
+If your shop already works with BPMN, that's fine and a very good choice.
+In this case this framework could probably support implementation of tasks of a fine grained level.
+But it will never replace the BPMN solution.